Six Generations of Expertly-Guided Everglades Tours

-Settlement brought a need for goods and mail and that need was met by the Smallwood Store.
-Established in 1906 by Ted Smallwood, this Trading Post served a remote and isolated area buying hides, furs, and farm produce in exchange for providing the goods required to survive.
-Ted Smallwood’s Store was placed on the National Register of Historic Places in 1974, it remained opened until 1982.
+Settlements brought a need for goods and mail and that need was met by the Smallwood Store.
+Established in 1906 by Ted Smallwood, this trading post served a remote and isolated area in buying hides, furs, and farm produce in exchange for providing the goods required to survive.
+Ted Smallwood’s Store was placed on the National Register of Historic Places in 1974 and it remained open until 1982.
 When the doors were shut, 90% of the original goods remained in the store.
 In 1990 Ted’s granddaughter reopened the store as a museum and today it serves as a time capsule of Florida pioneer history.
 The center section of the building remains as Ted would have known it.
 The hide room has been turned into exhibit space, telling the history of Southwest Florida’s pioneers.

 Tigertail Gift Shop

-Located inside the Smallwood Store, the Tigertail Gift Shop was named after “Chief Charlie Tigertail” of the Seminole Tribe and a good friend of Mr. Smallwood’s.
-You will find books & DVD’s related to Florida History, authentic Seminole crafts & carvings, artwork & photography from local artist, alligator heads, t-shirts and much more.
+Don’t leave before you check out the Tigertail Gift Shop.
+It was named after “Chief Charlie Tigertail” of the Seminole Tribe and a good friend of Mr. Smallwood’s.
+Here you will find books & DVDs related to Florida History, authentic Seminole crafts & carvings, artwork & photography from local artists, alligator heads, t-shirts and much more.